 - Protecting it from degradation

 The first one is a cinch, as we shall explain later.
 Sadly, there’s not a lot you can do about the second.
+What do we do to help our patients deal with this challenge?

-The most sensible alternative is to go back to the cosmetic condition that Botox is supposed to alleviate—facial aging—and treat it as a whole.
+The most sensible move is to go back to the cosmetic condition that Botox is supposed to alleviate—facial aging—and treat it as a whole.
 That means combining Botox with remedies for “static wrinkles”—the fine lines arising from collagen loss—and developing habits that can keep you enduringly youthful from the inside out.

 #1 Good Pre-Treatment Preparation and Aftercare